Eddie McGuire: In popular culture

-McGuire's one-time near-ubiquity in Channel Nine programming led to him being nicknamed "Eddie Everywhere".
+McGuire's one-time near-ubiquity in Nine Network programming led to him being nicknamed "Eddie Everywhere".
 In 2003, the ABC comedy television program CNNNN featured a satirical skit about his permeation of Australian media called the "Eddie McGuire Virus".

 On 8 January 2005, McGuire was on Australia's three commercial TV networks (Seven, Nine, Ten) at the same time, with Andrew O'Keefe and Rove McManus, hosting a show simulcast on the networks to raise money for the 2004 Asian tsunami victims.
 Between 2012 and 2021, due to the contract between Fox Footy and the Seven Network which requires interstate teams to be televised on free-to-air in their respective markets (for example, matches involving the Brisbane Lions must be televised live into Queensland), McGuire could sometimes be heard on Seven calling these matches, though via the Fox Footy feed and never on free-to-air in Melbourne.
 In February 2020, however, McGuire partnered with Seven commentator Bruce McAvaney on Fox and Seven's co-coverage of the one-off 2020 AFL State of Origin Bushfire Relief match, with the match televised on the Seven Network nationally.